 - Weather Observation – Along with temperature, barometric pressure, wind speed, wind direction, and rainfall, relative humidity is a vital weather measurement.
 Humidity is a particularly important metric for weather forecasting, since it can help indicate the chance of rainfall, fog, and dew.
 In addition to that, humidity has a significant effect on how it “feels” outside.
 It’s no secret that high humidity on a hot day can make us feel hotter, largely because it slows down our ability to cool ourselves with sweat.
 This is why humidity is a factor when calculating the “heat index.”
 With regard to cold temperatures, there’s some debate as to humidity’s effect, so it is generally not used when calculating “wind chill.”
 That said, many agree that moisture can have an effect on the fibers of our clothing, creating a “wicking effect” that can accelerate heat loss.

 - Measuring Indoor Conditions – Relative humidity is an important measurement indoors, too.
 In addition to affecting comfort, humidity can directly influence mold, allergens, our sinuses, as well as the longevity of our valuable possessions.
-For this reason, some indoor hygrometers will tell you a recommended range to maintain in your home environment.
+For this reason, some indoor hygrometers will tell you a recommended range to maintain best humidity conditions in your home environment.
 This is usually between 25 and 55 %RH.
-Using this guideline, depending on the time of year, you can adjust your air conditioner or heating system, run a humidifier or dehumidifier, and take other steps to keep your home in range.
+Using this guideline, depending on the time of year, you can adjust your air conditioner or heating system, run a humidifier or dehumidifier, and take other steps to keep your home in range of ideal humidity levels.

 Less than 25% RH